sevenautumns/niketsu/book/src/usage.md

 Example: autumnal.de:7766

-where autumnal.de is the host and 7766 the port.
+Where autumnal.de is the host and 7766 the port.

 ##### Password